ZhanaraZein/BookingApiProject/README.md

 ### Step 1: Run the analysis using the script [BookingAPI-(Prague-Properties)](BookingAPI-(Prague-Properties).py)

 * Clone the repository.
-* Specify the path to the folder where the script is saved by writing "cd folder_adress".
+* Specify the path to the folder where the script is saved by writing "cd folder_address".
 Press Enter.
 * Open Command Prompt and install the following library by writing "pip install -r requirements.txt".
 Press Enter.
 * When the folder is specified, write "python "BookingAPI-(Prague-Properties).py" outputdir".
 Press Enter.